 Many of the pieces of technology that the Tolmekians use bear a passing visual resemblance to German technology from the WWII era.
 For example, their large transport airships are visually similar to the ME 323 "Gigant" transport plane, their weapons are reminiscent of FG-42 paratrooper rifles, and their tanks appear similar to Sturmhaubitze 42 assault guns.
+Also, Asbel in his red gunship resembles the Red Baron, the dreaded German fighter pilot of WWI.
 See more »

 During the climactic battle scene, the design of Ohbaba's headband changes several times.
 It sometimes has gold beads instead of gold-circled turquoise beads on the end-pieces, and alternately terminates with a single or a double line of cord.
 See more »